UkoeHB/bevy_simplenet/README.md

 ## TODOs

-- This crate causes linker errors when the `bevy/dynamic_linking` feature is enabled.
+- Fix linker errors when the `bevy/dynamic_linking` feature is enabled.
 - Implement `AuthToken` for client/server authentication.
+- Add server shut down procedure.
 - Use const generics to bake protocol versions into `Server` and `Client` directly, instead of relying on factories (currently blocked by lack of robust compiler support).
 - Move to stable rust once `HashMap::extract_if()` is stabilized.